SchroederFabian/CVOC/README.md

 This git overviews the creation and further development of the R package CVOC.
-The creation of the package is controlled by the bash script CVOCcreate.sh.
-This script calls all the necessary R functions in the following order.

-1) using Rcpp::Rcpp.package.skeleton to create the package skeleton.
-2) copying the required files, such as DESCRIPTION, NAMESPACE, Makevars, etc. , into the correct folders
-3) creating the .Rd documentation files using roxygen2::roxygenise()
-4) checking the R-package using R CMD check
+In order to run CVOC the C libraries gmp, mfpr and mfprc++ must be installed

+for Linux (Debian) do:
+ sudo apt-get install libgmp3-dev sudo apt-get install libmpfr-dev sudo apt-get install libmpfrc++-dev

-5) building the R-package using R CMD build
+then in the R console:
+ library("devtools")
+ install_github("Thell/RcppMP")
+ install.packages("gmp")
+ install.packages("Rmpfr")